busunkim96/Kim_CSCI2270_FinalProject/README.md

 ```
 __Notes__
 + The program will not let you fill the table unless you have created a new empty table.
 (So if you'd like to create a new hash table to read in a different file, you must first go through 1 before you can access 2.
++ 1 asks for the size of the hash table and constructs an empty hash table
++ 2 asks for the name of a csv file.
+2 are provided in this repo. courseList.csv has CSCI courses, and appm.csv has APPM courses.
 + 3 verifies that a course exists and prints out all the times it has been offered and by which instructor.
 + 4 prints out all the courses in the order they exist in the hash table.
 + 5 generates two lists.
 One has courses only offered in the fall, and the other courses that are only offered in the spring.